Bulloch County, Georgia: Racial and ethnic composition

+2020 census

+As of the 2020 census, the county had a population of 81,099.
+Of the residents, 20.5% were under the age of 18 and 12.0% were 65 years of age or older; the median age was 28.9 years.
+For every 100 females there were 99.6 males, and for every 100 females age 18 and over there were 99.1 males.
+54.9% of residents lived in urban areas and 45.1% lived in rural areas.
+There were 29,747 households and 16,526 families residing in the county.

+The racial makeup of the county was 62.5% White, 28.4% Black or African American, 0.3% American Indian and Alaska Native, 1.6% Asian, 0.1% Native Hawaiian and Pacific Islander, 2.3% from some other race, and 4.8% from two or more races.
+Hispanic or Latino residents of any race comprised 5.2% of the population.

+Of these households, 29.2% had children under the age of 18 living with them and 31.5% had a female householder with no spouse or partner present.
+About 28.6% of all households were made up of individuals and 8.5% had someone living alone who was 65 years of age or older.

+There were 32,983 housing units, of which 9.8% were vacant.
+Among occupied housing units, 49.9% were owner-occupied and 50.1% were renter-occupied.
+The homeowner vacancy rate was 1.4% and the rental vacancy rate was 9.0%.

 Education

 The county has one territorial school district, Bulloch County School District.

 CCAT (public school district) maintains a charter school: Statesboro STEAM Academy.

 The private school Bulloch Academy is in an unincorporated area.

+Other private schools, Trinity Christian School and Bible Baptist Christian Academy reside within Statesboro city limits.

 Georgia Southern University is in Statesboro, as is East Georgia State College Statesboro.

 Ogeechee Technical College is in an unincorporated area in the county.
 East Georgia State College Statesboro formerly had a facility unincorporated area, and this became the Georgia Southern Continuing & Professional Education Center.

 Sports

 South Georgia Tormenta FC fields a professional team in USL League One, the third tier of the American Soccer Pyramid.
 The club's inaugural season was the 2016 season.
 Currently, games are played at the new 5,300 capacity Optim Sports Medicine Field at Tormenta Stadium.
 In 2022, they won the USL League One playoff final against Chattanooga Red Wolves SC by the score of 2–1, lifting their first trophy in their new stadium.